aleshaleksey/fansys23/09-races.md

 - Improve fly speed rating from "average" -> "good".
 - Improve dig speed by 5ft from 10ft or higher.
 - A passive or active (B class) ability with no prerequisites.
-- Gain ["Sleep on the Wing"](06-abilities.md#sleep-on-the-wing) (can only gained if the race template already has 10 hours of flight endurance).
+- Gain ["Sleep on the Wing"](06-abilities.md#sleep-on-the-wing) (can only be gained if the race template already has 10 hours of flight endurance).
 - Gain one of the following senses: "Tremor Sense", "Blindsight".
   - When this enhancement is a graded ability (eg "[Tremor Sense](06-abilities.md#tremor-sense-i-vi")), it is always taken at 2nd level (eg "Tremor Sense II").
 In this case increasing it by a further level costs a single point.